telerik/ajax-docs/knowledge-base/common-script-control-not-registered-error-after-upgrade.md

 # Solution

 1. Remove or disable async operations in the page directive and the code-behind.
 Specifically, set Async="false" in the page directive (if present) and convert asynchronous task methods back to synchronous methods where Telerik controls are involved.
 This change addresses the immediate issue by avoiding the async-await pattern that Telerik UI for ASP.NET AJAX controls struggle with.
+You can find more information [here](https://docs.telerik.com/devtools/aspnet-ajax/knowledge-base/common-errors-when-page-async-is-true-for-the-async-await-pattern).

 2. Ensure that the AJAX manager is not placed in a UserControl.
 You can find more information in this [forum thread](https://www.telerik.com/forums/script-control-radajaxmanager1-is-not-a-registered-script-control#3HI7KXuExEmuqFulcpNFsw).